Last Updated: September 30, 2023

 Neighborhood groups spend so much time on the physical realm, but building positive mental health, beginning with school kids, pays rich dividends.

 • Promote what we call community pro-social values.
 It is astounding to me that people could care more about making an anti-authority statement than they care about putting criminals behind bars by serving as witnesses.

 I know, people think it can be dangerous to be a snitch, and many older adults and others are afraid of retaliation, but it just doesn't seem worthwhile to build a society that does not value human life.
 Evidence shows that community policing at least increases the likelihood that crimes will be reported, which is important in getting criminals off the streets.

 • Substance abuse programs, ideally emphasizing prevention and treatment, are critical.
-If you have a big problem in this area, you might need to imitate the federal Weed and Seed program, which is now winding down unfortunately for lack of funding.
+If you have a big problem in this area, you might need to imitate the federal Weed and Seed program, which has now been killed.